AntonUrfels/jekyll-test/code.markdown

 write.csv(df,"outputs/df.csv")
 ```

+# Data cleaning and anonymization

+Data cleaning and anonymization is crucial for secure data storage and effective analytics.

-# Renaming variables to standard one
+#### Renaming variables to standard one

 To work with several datasets, it is important to rename all variable names into the same, standard variables.
 Ideally, standard variable names are used in the ODK tools so that the recorded data can easily be analyzed.
 If during data collection it was decided to change variable names - or older surveys are added - then this section provides support for renaming variable names.